-Let's say the High Temp alarm setting is 85.0°F. If the temperature rises to 86 degrees, but drops below 85 degrees 30 seconds later (before the minimum duration of 1 minute), the alarm relay does not activate.
+If the High Temp alarm setting is 85.0°F and the temperature rises to 86 degrees, but drops below 85 degrees 30 seconds later (before the minimum duration of 1 minute), the alarm relay does not activate.

 If the temperature rises to 86 degrees and stays there for 1 minute, the alarm relay activates.
 The alarm relay remains active until the temperature drops below the High Temp setting.